 Click here to access the Bermuda Risk Directory – a database of Bermuda’s insurance, reinsurance, captive insurance, and insurance-linked security organizations.

 Bermuda has led the reinsurance industry in developing a scientific approach to catastrophe underwriting, innovating to better serve customers and establishing highly regarded enterprise risk management programs.
 This attention to detail helps the major reinsurers retain their important credit ratings, better meet shareholder expectations and demonstrate resilience to global customers.
-During the worst days of the 2008 financial crisis, the Bermuda Monetary Authority, a respected independent regulator, tested its reinsurers to determine whether they could still meet their promises in the event of large catastrophic losses.
-The reinsurers passed these stringent tests.
+The Bermuda Monetary Authority, a respected independent regulator, has tested its reinsurers to determine whether they could still meet their promises in the event of large catastrophic losses.
+The reinsurers have passed these stringent tests.

 On the island, ABIR companies support preservation programs that care for Bermuda’s unique architectural and historic building heritage, including properties within the World Heritage Site of St. Georges.
 ABIR members are also leading conservation practitioners.
-Carbon neutral policies are increasingly pursued by Bermuda operations and one corporate office was the first in Bermuda to win LEED green building certification.
+Carbon neutral policies are increasingly pursued by Bermuda operations and one corporate office received Bermuda’s first LEED Platinum certification.

 The Cahow was believed to be extinct for nearly 300 years until several were found in 1951.
+The Cahow is one of the rarest seabirds in the world and nest only on Nonsuch Island, Bermuda.
 For more information visit The Cahow Recovery Program and watch the Cahow Cam live.
-Further reading: Jane Goodall’s Hope for Animals and their World and the Catlin Seaview Survey.

 International Tax and Transparency